San Jose Counseling and Psychotherapy

-I work with families in an effort to help each family member to have a voice and involvement in solving whatever problem a family is having.
+I worked with families in an effort to help each family member to have a voice and involvement in solving whatever problem a family is having.

-I provide insight into problems with communication, unresolved conflict, and the assumptions and judgments that each member brings to each argument over and over again.
+I provided insight into problems with communication, unresolved conflict, and the assumptions and judgments that each member brings to each argument over and over again.

 Because better communication can be taught, there is a great likelihood that we can improve your dynamic, especially if the family wants to change.

 Family counseling is a type of treatment that helps families or individuals within a family understand and improve the way family members interact with each other and resolve conflicts together.

 This type of counseling strengthens the entire family, allowing each family member to rely on one another to work towards desired family change.

 Family counseling is usually provided by therapists known as marriage and family therapists.
 These therapists provide the same mental health services as other therapists, simply with a specific focus — family relationships.

 The family can be the biggest source of support, comfort, joy and love.
 At times, it can also be your greatest source of strain and grief.
 A health crisis, marital struggle, mental illness, work problems or teenage rebellion may threaten to tear your family apart.